Elections in Finland: Referendums

 In both cases measures passed, and Parliament acted according to the results of the vote (although the referendum in Finland is non-binding).

 Municipal law 30-31 § gives right to Referendum since year 1990.
 It had been used 56 times between 1990 and 2010.
 Citizens of Turku collected 15,000 names in one month for referendum against the underground car park.
 Politicians with in the elections unknown financing from the parking company neglected the citizens opinion.
-According to International Association of Public Transport UITP parking places are the among the most effective ways to promote private car use in the city.
+According to International Association of Public Transport UITP parking places are among the most effective ways to promote private car use in the city.
 Therefore, many European cities have cancelled the expensive underground car parking after the 1990s.
 The EU recommended actions cover develop guidance for concrete measures for the internalisation of external costs for car traffic also in urban areas.
-Parking control, can only be successful if they are enforceable.
+Parking control can only be successful if they are enforceable.
 In Finland the shops routinely offer free parking for customers which rises the prices of food for all customers, also for those who bicycle or walk.

 There were also around 40 municipal referendums in Finland (as of 2006).
 Most have been about municipal mergers.

-If 50 thousand Finnish citizens sign an initiative (for an act or a referendum), the Parliament has to discuss it, but the initiative is not binding, so the parliament does not have to initiate a referendum.
+If fifty thousand Finnish citizens sign an initiative (for an act or a referendum), the Parliament has to discuss it, but the initiative is not binding, so the parliament does not have to initiate a referendum.
 This provision entered into force on 1 March 2013, and the first such initiative to reach Parliament was an initiative to ban fur farming, which was rejected by the Parliament.
 Several other initiatives reached the Parliament in 2013, including "Common Sense in Copyright" initiative, and a gay marriage initiative.